brandur/sorg/content/drafts/postgres-atomicity.md

 a crash or power loss, committed transactions should stay committed.
-Like many good systems, it uses a write-ahead log (WAL, or often called a "clog", "xlog", or "transaction log"in Postgres lingo) to achieve this durability.
+Like many good systems, it uses a write-ahead log (WAL, or often called a "clog", "xlog", or "transaction log" in Postgres lingo) to achieve this durability.
 Every committed change is written and flushed to disk, and even in the event of sudden termination, Postgres can replay what it finds in the WAL to recover any changes didn't make